aravinth-in/aravinth-in/README.md

 <br />
 <br />

-Hi there, I'm **Aravinth S**,a Electronics and Communication Engineering student from **College of Engineering, Guindy, Anna University**, Tamil Nadu, India.
+Hi there, I'm **Aravinth S**, a Electronics and Communication Engineering student from **College of Engineering, Guindy, Anna University**, Tamil Nadu, India.